Numerical method for Darcy flow derived using Discrete Exterior Calculus: Acknowledgments

 \section{Acknowledgments}

 The research of ANH and JHC was supported by the National Science Foundation with an NSF CAREER Award (Grant No. DMS-0645604).
 The research of KBN was supported by the Texas Engineering Experiment Station.
 ANH would like to thank his student Evan VanderZee for help in creating some of the meshes in this paper.
-ANH would also like to thank his student Kaushik Kalyanaraman for help with the convergence tests.
-We are grateful for the anonymous reviewers for their great attention to detail and for their generosity in sharing their expertise and helping us make this a stronger paper.
+ANH would also like to thank his student Kaushik Kalyanaraman for help with the convergence tests in 2D and for the experiments on surface meshes.
 The opinions expressed in this paper are those of the authors and do not necessarily reflect that of the sponsors.